Bmcgaughan/myMovie-app-client/README.md

 Project to display TV shows and select favorites.
 Ultimately will allow for searching and adding shows dynamically using external APIs.
 Meant to be a fun project to find new TV shows to watch while using React.

+### Get Started

+- Clone the project
+- run npm install to install all dependancies

+### Application Use

+Right now the site displays shows and movies in two sliders.
+The top slider is for shows that are Trending as identified by The MovieDB.
+There is also a full list of shows.

+You can click on each show to see some additional details and find shows with the same director or genre.
+For the next step I will try to have it recommend shows based on what you click.

+You can also select favorite shows

 ### Dependencies
 - @parcel/transformer-image ^ 2.0.0-rc.0
 - @parcel-bundler